XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/troubleshooting/understanding-log-messages.md

 SHAMapStore:WRN Not deleting. state: syncing. age 25s
 ```

-The `state` indicates the [server state](rippled-server-states.html) and the `age` indicates how many seconds since the last validated ledger was closed.
+The `state` indicates the [server state](rippled-server-states.html).
+The `age` indicates how many seconds since the last validated ledger was closed.
 (A healthy age for the last validated ledger is 7 seconds or less.)

 During startup, these messages are normal and can be safely ignored.
 At other times, messages like this usually indicate that the server does not meet the [system requirements](system-requirements.html), especially disk I/O, to run online deletion at the same time as everything else the server is doing.